 The facility is located on the ArcelorMittal Belgium site in the Port of Ghent.
 The steam generated from sludge treatment will feed ArcelorMittal’s internal network as an additional energy source.
 This project plays a key role in Aquafin’s ‘road-to-zero’ strategy, which aims to cut emissions by 48% by 2030, and contributes to the Port of Ghent’s carbon-neutral ambitions.
 This dual energy recovery will avoid 28,000 tonnes of CO₂ emissions annually.

 The facility includes a 40-metre-high monolithic sludge bunker built using slipform techniques, a production hall housing the thermal treatment unit and an advanced gas purification system, as well as a tipping hall.
 Precision engineering ensures safe high-temperature operations and compliance with strict environmental standards.
-The project also incorporates energy recovery systems such as steam expansion turbines and power generation units.
+The project also delivers high pressure steam to the neighbouring plot where Finarmit (JV between Arcelor Mittal Belgium and Fineg) are building the expansion turbine which will generate power and take off the steam.
 FOSTER will then operate and maintain the plant for 20 years to guarantee performance and reliability.

 Circular economy impact: Converts sewage sludge into renewable energy and raw materials